DIY oil furnace maintenance

 Smoke, chimney and exhaust stack

-Inspect the smoke in the chimney stack of your oil furnace.
+Inspect the smoke in the chimney stack.
 Black smoke is a sign that the furnace is not tuned up.
+Also inspect the exhaust stack.
+Look for leaks and holes.

 Look for rust or gaps in the vent connections and chimney.
 The parts of the venting system can deteriorate over time.

-DIY cleaning task
+DIY cleaning

 Troubleshooting